Necroscope: Harry Keogh, Necroscope

-The hero of the Necroscope series – or antihero, as the story unfolds – is Harry Keogh.
-Keogh's grandmother was a Russian immigrant who settled in Great Britain.
+The main protagonist of the series.
+Harry's grandmother was a Russian immigrant who settled in Great Britain.
 His father died when he was very young.
 His mother later remarried and was eventually killed by Harry's stepfather.
-During his early childhood Keogh lived with an aunt and uncle in County Durham in North East England.
+During his early childhood, Keogh lived with an aunt and uncle in County Durham in North East England.
 Keogh would eventually return to exact vengeance on his Russian stepfather.

 While at school, being not particularly popular or academically inclined, Harry discovers his ability to speak to people who have died.
 He also, in most part due to this ability, shows great aptitude in the fields of mathematics and creative writing.

 The author also puts forward the idea that death is not the end, and that whatever someone was or wished to be in life, he or she continues to be in death, within the restraints that death imposes.
 For example, a mathematician would continue perfecting his math, an inventor would keep inventing new things, and a psychic would continue to practice using their powers.

 Not only can Harry speak to the dead (thus earning him their eternal admiration, almost amounting to worship), but he can also form a bond with them which allows them a degree of control over him when he permits.
 For example, when faced with a dangerous situation, Harry hands his mind over to the control of a former gym teacher who was an army sergeant, and learns martial arts skills.
 He does not forget what he learns, and continues to use this skill and many others throughout the series.
 In addition, if the dead are nearby and the physical situation permits, they will literally raise themselves up out of the ground and fight for him.
 This gives him powerful allies as, being dead already, they have nothing to lose and almost nothing to fear.

 Harry is also able to teleport anywhere in the world via the Möbius continuum, which he learned from August Ferdinand Möbius.
 By employing advanced equations learned through his dead tutor and his intuitive mathematical mind, Harry can conjure a door in space and enter the Möbius continuum, he can then create another door to exit.
-There is no time in the continuum so teleportation is instant.
+There is no time in the continuum, so teleportation is instant.
 Harry is also able to open a past or future time door and observe what may be, but he cannot appear there physically.